kingsleycj/civic-IdentityW3/README.md

    - The connected wallet address serves as the recipient of the minted NFT.

 2. **Identity Verification**:
-   - Users provide their name and role, which are used to generate a dynamic HTML certificate.
+   - Users provide their name and role, which are used to generate a dynamic HTML Civic ID NFT.

 3. **NFT Minting**:
    - The certificate is converted into an image and uploaded to IPFS using Pinata.
    - Metadata for the NFT is created and uploaded to IPFS.
    - The NFT is minted on the **Base Sepolia Testnet**, with the creator (private key in `.env`) paying the gas fees.

-4. **Dynamic HTML Certificate**:
+4. **Dynamic HTML for Civic ID**:
-   - A visually appealing certificate is generated, including:
+   - A visually appealing ID is generated, including:
      - Name
      - Role
      - Wallet Address